miosion/markdown-to-word-converter/README.md

 This repository contains a Python-based application that converts **Markdown** text into a **Word (.docx)** document using a user-friendly interface built with **Flet**.

+You can use this to transfer Markdown tables from ChatGPT to Word.

 ## Features

 - **Markdown to Word conversion**: Supports text, headings, and tables.